Hailin Li

-born in 2002, Beijing, China
+b.2002, Beijing, China

 currently lives and works in London, United Kingdom